Manav12052005/CitiRes-Smart_Reporting_App/items/report.md

 4. [Data-deletion] Description of the feature (medium)
     * Code: [Class AVLTree, method remove](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/main/app/src/main/java/com/example/prototype/data/AVLTree.java?ref_type=heads)
     * [Class ReportAdapter](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/main/app/src/main/java/com/example/prototype/report/ReportAdapter.java?ref_type=heads): methods deleteButton.setOnClickListener, deleteReport()
     * Description of your implementation: I firstly wrote the code of removing an element from the AVLTree.
 Recursion is used here, with the use of helper recur method `removeRec()`.
 In this method, it first considers the extreme case where the tree is empty.
 Then if then key to delete is less than the current node's value, it travers to left, same case for greater than.
 If the two values are equal, it is furtherly divided into 3 cases.
 If the node to dele have no child, have one child, and have 2 childs.
 The most tricky part is the 2 childs case.
 You need to find the ascending child using while loop and manages the childs of the ascending node, and then replace it back to the deleted node.
 We also need to consider height update and tree rebalancing.
-Then in the ReportAdapter class, If you click on the deletion button, the report get removed from the list of array adapter used for showing the report items, using method called `deleteReport()`, and then pass the `reportId` to the MainActivity to delete the report from the tree using `Observer` design pattern.  <br>
+Then in the ReportAdapter class, If you click on the deletion button, the report get removed from the list of array adapter used for showing the report items, using method called `deleteReport()`, and then pass the `reportId` to the MainActivity to delete the report from the tree using `Observer` design pattern.
+There is a drawback in my implementation: the preloaded data stream’s reportId starts at 3000, rather than continuing from the current report’s ID.
+I attempted to modify it so that IDs would increment sequentially based on the latest report, but it seemed to introduce a race condition.
+I haven't had enough time to fully resolve the issue.
+However, since the reportId only needs to be unique, the exact sequence is not critical.<br>

 5. [Data-GPS].
 Description of the feature  (easy)
     * Code: [Class ReportActivity, methods checkLocationPermissionAndSubmit, getLocationAnSubmitReport, onRequestPermissionResult](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/2d09ad6910cb2804f4cf5dc737e07f647ba9898c/app/src/main/java/com/example/prototype/report/ReportActivity.java)